blaenk/blaenk.github.io/provider/notes/rust.markdown

 Visibility restrictions are only applicable at module boundaries, so that private items are available within the same module and its descendants.

 Source files and modules are not the same thing.
 The only file that's relevant when compiling is the one that contains the body of the crate root.
-Declaring a module without a body prompts the compiler to look for a file named after that module or for a file named `mod.rs` in a folder named after that module.
+Declaring a module without a body prompts the compiler to look for a file named after that module or for a file named `mod.rs` in a folder named after that module, and use its contents as the module's body.

 ``` rust
 mod plants;